 Types, sub-types, and the Choice label

-A recent enhancement to the Ruleset editor now includes the “Choice” label, which helps you identify those rules which can incorporate the use of Switch Rules and Methods.
+The Ruleset editor includes the Choice label, which helps you identify those rules that can incorporate the use of Switch Rules and Methods.
 This visual cue lets the user know that a Switch Rule should be used – something that’s not always obvious.

 First, a few terms used here: